Benefits of Medical Marijuana for Arthritis

-They provide you immediate relief in a targeted area, like low back pain and joints pain for a couple of hours.
+They provide you immediate relief in a targeted area, like low back pain and joint pain for a couple of hours.
 More importantly, they don’t make you high.
 The biggest advantage is you don’t have a psychoactive effect.
 Effects are not long-lasting, but you can apply them again when needed.

 Some people complain about the odor, and according to them, the effects are not long-lasting.
-People think that effects can be long-lasting by digesting or inhaling it.
+People think that the effects can be long-lasting by digesting or inhaling it.

 - Capsules and Pills

 You will have to take a consistent dosage.
 Like topical ointments, it doesn’t require inhaling and provides up to 8 hours of pain relief.
-It is considered as the most consistent delivery system.
+It is considered the most consistent delivery system.
 These are edible, and you know how much you are getting every time.
 Cannabis is fat-soluble, and it can be quickly absorbed when you take it with fatty food.

 They can be expensive, and sometimes you might have to wait for more than one hour to see results.

 These are odorless and don’t involve vapor or smoke.
-When used for medicinal purposes, you can enjoy effects for up to eight hours.
+When used for medicinal purposes, you can enjoy the effects for up to eight hours.
 It is beneficial for arthritis, and you can use it when the pain is severe and constant.
-If you have gummy chews, you can find a medical marijuana candy.
+If you have gummy chews, you can find medical marijuana candy.

 Most patients don’t have a good experience with edibles, and it affects each person differently.
 Another issue is THC is not evenly distributed throughout the product.
 More importantly, the dose is inconsistent, and you can’t get the same amount in a row.
 So, the effects will be different.